zippyy/myblog/content/post/battle-of-the-text-editors/index.md

 Let me know in the comments or over on the [Forums](https://forum.techrelay.xyz/) with your choice of editor + extensions!

 So long and Thanks for all the Fish!

+*Update: So Sublime Text does support that same kind of functionality however since the hightlighting for markdown and specifically Hugo + Shortcodes I am going to stick with VS Code for a while unless it runs poorly or have issues otherwise.*